 What is the MISSION of Earth and Cup?

-To build an intentional missional community that centers on a holistic approach to life; which leads to the transformation of body, mind and soul; and invites us to accompany those in vulnerable segments of the population.
+To build an intentional missional community that centers on a holistic approach to life; which leads to the transformation of body, mind and soul, on the individual, group and institutional levels; and invites us to accompany those in vulnerable segments of the population.

 What does Earth and Cup mean by the term VULNERABLE SEGMENTS OF THE POPULATION?